mikecapsio/texturefast-docs/docs/vs/quixel-megascans.md

 # TextureFast vs Quixel Megascans

-TextureFast and Quixel Megascans solve different material-sourcing problems.
+TextureFast is a privacy-first AI texture generator for existing UV-unwrapped models.
+Quixel Megascans is a scan-library workflow.
+They solve different material-sourcing problems.

 ## Short answer

-Megascans is a library of scanned real-world materials and assets.
-It is a strong choice when the exact photoreal surface you need already exists in the catalog.
+TextureFast is the better fit when you need a custom, prompt-driven full available PBR texture set on your own model.
+Megascans is a library of scanned real-world materials and assets, and is a strong choice when the exact photoreal surface you need already exists in the catalog.

 TextureFast generates a custom material for your own UV-unwrapped model from a text description or supported reference input.
 It is useful when you need a